 Tax-free weekends for back-to-school can help you save.

-Attention all parents and students who are looking to save—the back-to-school tax-free weekends will be starting this month and continuing through early September.
-Tax-free weekends offer an easy way to save because they eliminate the state sales tax on certain back-to-school shopping items.
-Check out our interactive map below to see if your state is going tax-free soon and to see what items are eligible.
+Attention all parents and students who are looking to save— back-to-school tax-free weekends will be starting this month and continuing through early September.
+Tax-free weekends are an easy way to save because they eliminate the state sales tax on certain back-to-school shopping items.

 What is a tax-free weekend?

-A tax-free weekend or tax-free week is a period where a state that typically has sales tax waives it on certain purchases.
-In most states that have a tad-free period, items are only tax-free up to a certain dollar amount.
-This means that a single item must fall below a certain value to qualify.
+A tax-free weekend or tax-free period is when a state that typically has sales tax waives it for certain purchases for a set amount of time.
+In most states that have a tax-free period, items are only tax-free up to a certain dollar amount.
+This means that a single item must fall below a certain price to qualify.

 There are also usually exclusions.
-For instance, a common exclusion is on sports equipment and protective gear.
-Some states, such as Alabama and Missouri also allow counties and municipalities to opt out of participating in the tax-free period.
-Thus, you may have to drive a little in these states to take advantage, depending on where you live.
+For instance, a common exemption is for sports equipment and protective gear.
+Some states, such as Alabama and Missouri also allow counties and municipalities to opt out of participating in their tax-free period.
+This means that you may have to leave your area to take advantage depending on where you live.

-Shopping during a tax-free weekend means you save the money you would have spent on sales tax.
-In 2022, 18 states have will have a tax-free weekend or week for back-to-school shopping.
-In addition, one state—Illinois—will not waive their sales tax, but they plan on reducing it by 5%.
-So, instead of a 6.25% sales tax, residents will only pay 1.25% on qualifying items.
+Shopping during a tax-free weekend means saving money you would normally have spent on sales tax.19 states have a tax-free weekend or week for back-to-school shopping.
+In addition, one state—Illinois—will not waive their sales tax but suspend the 1% low-rate tax so the tax rate will be 0%.
+Note: in the state of Illinois, this only applies to grocery items under a certain price threshold.

 5 states are tax-free year-round